 Let us see the concept of Net Identifiable Assets and Goodwill through an example:

 An acquirer has paid $20,000 to purchase another company.

 The assets that are posted on the acquired company are all identifiable assets.
 The amount paid over and above the value of Net Identifiable Assets – i.e., the value of total assets less total liabilities, is the amount of Goodwill.

 Goodwill is not included on the acquired company’s balance sheet because it is not an “Identifiable Asset” and is only reported on the balance sheet when acquired.

-The value of Goodwill is not empirically verifiable and thus remains an unidentifiable asset even after acquisition.
+The value of Goodwill is not empirically verifiable, and thus, remains an unidentifiable asset even after the acquisition.
 Its value is incidental to the amount the acquirer pays during the acquisition, which might differ from case to case.